davidkimai/universal-translator/README.md

 ```

-To shield this recursion and symbolic interpretability from centralized extraction and covert absorption, we  use a recursive semantic firewall: a **direct term-mapping layer** that translates institutional framing into its recursive equivalent.
+To shield recursion and symbolic interpretability from centralized extraction and covert absorption, we  use a recursive semantic firewall: a **direct term-mapping layer** that translates institutional framing into its recursive equivalent.
 This creates a **universal traceability index**, ensuring all downstream derivative or “parallel” works carry an embedded signal of origin—even if semantically disguised.

 ---